ThomasTeklu/Active-Directory-Walkthrough/README.md

 ![image](https://github.com/user-attachments/assets/b5305161-8250-43c1-bca4-b29a4a8f27d7)

-After that within the "IP configurations" pane, you should see an IP address named "ipconfig1".
+After that within the "IP configurations" pane, you should see dark blue text named "ipconfig1".
 Click on it to manage its settings.
 Now you should see the option to change the private address from Dynamic to Static.
 Select "Static" then hit "Save" at the bottom to finish up:

 ![image](https://github.com/user-attachments/assets/204ffdf6-489f-471c-991d-f4ce02ce6ed1)

 Now that we've established the DC's private IP address as static, we're going to modify a certain setting that will allow us to test for connectivity in a little bit.

+### Firewall Settings

 Let's remote into the DC virtual machine itself and open up the Control Panel.

 **NOTE:** Upon openning/connecting a virtual machine for the first time, one of the initial configuration questions that will be asked is whether or not you want to "allow you PC to be discoverable by other PCs and devices on this network".
 Select "Yes".